kanstantsin-bucha/TBDropboxKit/Example/Pods/ObjectiveDropboxOfficial/README.md

 The SDK allows you to set one response block to handle all generic network errors that aren't route-specific (like an HTTP auth error, or a rate-limit error).
 The SDK also allows you to set a response block to be executed in the event that a certain error type is returned.

 These global response blocks will automatically be executed **in addition** to the response block that you supply for the specific request.
-These global response blocks are guaranteed to be executed before the normal response block is executed.

 ---